-By design, most bathrooms leave little room for major improvement in terms of storage and organizing.
+The busy bathroom is the place to take advantage of the many tools and gadgets designed to organize your home's tight spaces.
+By design, most bathrooms leave little room for major improvement in terms of storage.

 Start the bathroom organizing process by cleaning out the one major area in the bathroom that was designed specifically for toiletry storage - the medicine cabinet.

-Besides creating more space, clearing out your medicine cabinet will minimize health risks, as bacteria and fungi can contaminate lotions and cosmetics over time, and expired medications should be tossed upon expiration.
+Get rid of expired medications as well as any toiletries you've had for longer than two years, including shampoos, lotions and makeup, and soap.
+Besides creating more space, clearing out your medicine cabinet will minimize health risks, as bacteria and fungi can contaminate lotions and cosmetics over time.

-Once you've cleaned out the medicine cabinet, if you still need more space consider installing a second wall-mounted medicine cabinet.
+If you've cleaned everything possible out of your cabinet and you still can't control the clutter, consider installing a second wall-mounted medicine cabinet.

 Take advantage of the empty space above the toilet by adding a small cabinet or shelves to hold extra linens or toiletries.
 Freestanding over-the-commode shelves can maximize this space right up to the ceiling.
 But be careful what you display here; small items that fall into the bowl will be no fun to retrieve.

-A second curtain rod, added behind and level with the first, provides a handy place to hang wet towels so they can air dry before you fold and return them to the rack.
+A second shower curtain rod added behind and level with the first, provides a handy place to hang wet towels so they can air-dry before you fold and return them to the rack.

-If your shower has glass doors instead of a curtain and there's no place to hang a second rod, you can make more space for towels by replacing existing racks with sets of decorative hooks.
+If your shower has glass doors instead of a curtain and there's no place to hang a second rod, you can make more space for towels by replacing existing racks with a set of decorative hooks.

 Since running out of toilet paper is something you'd like to avoid, store at least one spare roll in the bathroom rather than in the linen closet.
 Hide the extra roll in a simple covered basket with the lid slightly ajar.
 It remains discreetly hidden, yet you, your family, or a guest can grab it in a moment of need.